metauni/metauni.github.io/index.md

 4. Manually enter any Discord voice channel (e.g. General).
 5. Enter the [Rising Sea Roblox](https://www.roblox.com/games/6224932973/The-Rising-Sea).

+Some notes on in-game controls and features:

-You should notice almost transparent zones near floating white billboards or other points of interest.
+* You should notice translucent boxes on the ground near floating white billboards or other points of interest.
 Those zones, when entered, will transition your Discord into an appropriate location-specific voice channel.
-Leaving the zone will not remove you from the channel, so feel free to take a walk and pick some apples...
+Leaving the zone will not remove you from the channel.
+If you want to return to the General voice channel, click the "General" button that has appeared on your GUI in the top right corner.

+* By default you move your player with the arrow keys and you can look around by holding down the right mouse button, or doing a two-finger drag on a trackpad.
+The control scheme can be changed in Settings (press Escape in-game to access) and you may prefer `Click to Move` for your `Movement Mode`.

 You should comply with the [Roblox community rules](https://en.help.roblox.com/hc/en-us/articles/203313410-Roblox-Community-Rules) while on their platform, and that includes the developer rules if you are creating your own nodes.
 These rules are in place to protect the children who spend a lot of time in Roblox, and seem to me well-intentioned and reasonable.
 However this does mean that you should **refrain from using the in-game chat or images to share URLs** or post Discord information inside your node.
 This coordination should happen on Discord or through some other channel.